chrisclark/blog/content/candyland.md

     On turn 49, Chris draws RR and moves to 89.
     On turn 50, Maggie draws R and moves to 127.
     On turn 51, Chris draws Y and moves to 91.
-    On turn 52, Maggie draws PP and WINS!
+    On turn 52, Maggie draws GG and WINS!

 Grr, I lost.
 Oh well - I'm sure there will be more games...in fact...we can build a harness to play _many_ games, and see the effect